neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

     - Time of day
     - Day of week
     - Station
-5. **Creating Meaningful Visualizations** - We wanted to share our findings with others, and a picture speaks a thousand words.
+5. **Creating Meaningful Visualizations** - We wanted to share our findings with others, and as the old adage goes, a picture speaks a thousand words.
 Each graph we plotted illustrated a key point.
-We used Matplotlib to create the first 3 graphs and Seaborn for the heatmap:
+We used Matplotlib to create the first 3 graphs and Seaborn for the last:
     - A histogram to illustrate that a small number of stations account for a disproportionately large share of the traffic
     - A stacked bar graph to illustrate the total volume of entries/exits for the highest volume stations
     - A line graph to illustrate how volumes vary by day of the week for each of the highest volume stations
     - A heatmap to illustrate how volumes vary by time of the day for each of the highest volume stations

 ## Recommendations
 To provide actionable recommendations, we would need to consider the limited resources that a non-profit may have.
-Our data led us to very specific recommendations on shift prioritization purely based on the volumes we were seeing.
+Our data led us to very specific recommendations on shift prioritization purely based on the volume we were seeing in the data.
 In order of magnitude, these were:

 1. 42nd Street - Grand Central Station from 4PM-8PM, Mon-Fri
 2. 34th Street - Herald Square from 4PM-8PM, Mon-Fri